elemojrise/Robot_Learning_master/README.md

 4) Run: pip install -r requirements.txt
 5) You are now able to train your robots with mujoco environment good luck

+## Train and run an RL agent
+It is made possible to train an RL agent to perform the robot grasp task with the identical robot at the MANULAB NTNU.
+The framework has been integrated with the PPO algorithm from Stable_Baselines3.
+Different controller and training setting can be specified in a .yaml file located '''config_files'''